liamoconnor87/VisitGotham/README.md

 - As a User, I would like a link to the Wayne Enterprises website, so I can go to the Wayne Enterprises website.
 - As a User, I would like a scroll up feature at the bottom of each page, so I am able to go back to the top of the page.
 - As a User, I would like the City Info page to include a link to a map of Gotham City, so I can download a copy for myself.
-- As a User, on the City Info page I would like links to contact numbers and addresses, that are useful for when im visitng the city.
+- As a User, on the City Info page I would like links to contact numbers and addresses that are useful for when I'm visiting the city.
-- As a User, I would like the websites layout to be responsive, so I can visit the website on different smart devices.
+- As a User, I would like the website's layout to be responsive, so I can visit the website on different smart devices.

 Wireframe
 ---------